fkemps/FortiPoC-Toolkit-for-GCP/README.md

 ```

 ### Global
-You can use the global action to enable/disable FortiPoC instances for glolbal access.
+You can use the globalaccess action to enable/disable FortiPoC instances for glolbal access.
 This will add the firewall-rule to allow/deny INGRESS traffic from any IP-address.

-`./gcpcmd.sh europe test global`
+`./gcpcmd.sh europe test globalaccess`

 ```
 ---------------------------------------------------------------------